Douglas R. Nash Native American Law Scholarship

 Eligibility

-• Enrolled member of a state or federally recognized tribe or a lineal descendant of an enrolled parent or grandparent.
+• Be an enrolled member of a state or federally recognized tribe or a lineal descendant of an enrolled parent or grandparent.

-• Demonstrated commitment to Native American or Native Alaskan issues, academic achievement, and potential for success in law school.
+• Have demonstrated commitment to Native American or Native Alaskan issues, academic achievement, and potential for success in law school.

 Application procedure

-• Submit a complete JD application through LSAC (including a valid LSAT or GRE score) by the deadline.
+• Submit a complete JD application through LSAC (including a valid LSAT, GRE, or JD-Next score) by the deadline.

-• In addition to the application, submit the following directly to the Office of Admission:
+• In addition to the JD application, submit the following directly to the Office of Admission:

-• Two-page statement discussing commitment to and involvement in Native American or Native Alaskan issues.
+• A two-page statement discussing commitment to and involvement in Native American or Native Alaskan issues.
 Submit your statement as a PDF or MS Word document to: lawadmis@seattleu.edu.

-• Letter of support from tribal elder strongly encouraged.
-The elder does not need to be from same tribe as the applicant.
+• Optional but strongly encouraged: a letter of support from a tribal elder.
+The elder does not need to be from the same tribe as the applicant.
 The tribal elder letter should be submitted as a PDF or MS Word document to: lawadmis@seattleu.edu.

 For more information about the scholarship or the application process, contact the Admission Office at: lawadmis@seattleu.edu.